Kraymer/kraymer.github.com/README.md

 Theme is based on Hydejack (v5), the pretentious two-column [Jekyll](http://jekyllrb.com) theme derived from [Hyde](http://hyde.getpoole.com).

-## Why The Fork
+## Why The Fork?

 With *Ex commito* my intention is to improve the UX of original Hydejack theme by adding nerd features on top of it.

 By some aspects, *Ex commito* can be perceived like a polished front store to your blog repository.
 It brings some dynamic information (comments, post edits history) to the static nature of the site by leveraging (diverting?) some Github features.

-Theme features, in no particular order:
+Theme is shipped with, in no particular order:

 - an *article* layout with dropcaps.
 Code taken from [libretto](https://github.com/ferrolho/jekyll-theme-libretto)
 - *link* metadata attribute to attach link to a post title.
 Github logo is appended to article title when the link points to a github project
 - most recent post is featured on homepage
 - unobtrusive social sharing text links in post header
+- a *now page*
 - links to Github pages :
   - *Drafts* link in side bar, points to issues (early drafts) or PR (drafts) of future posts
   - *Fingerprint* link in side bar, points to last commit diff